Skip to content

 Philosophy of DIWNE

-DIWNE is "node editor" extension of DearImgui library.
-Base idea is not implement any additional function (such as rendering or input functions), but only wrap existing DearImgui functions.
-All DIWNE functions provide (just) right order of calling of DearImgui functions that leads to node editor behavior.
+DIWNE is "node editor" extension of Dear ImGui library.
+Base idea is not implement any additional function (such as rendering or input functions), but only wrap existing Dear ImGui functions.
+All DIWNE functions provide (just) right order of calling of Dear ImGui functions that leads to node editor behavior.

-DIWNE do not provide structure where are nodes and links stored.
+DIWNE does not provide structure where are nodes and links stored.
 You can store them wherever you want as well as it is up to you call "draw" function on those you want to be drawn.

 Base architecture of DIWNE

 DIWNE is coded in OOP style and Template method pattern.
-That means, that DIWNE function implement right order of calling functions and you will fill in (override) function just for (for example) content of node.
+That means, that DIWNE function implement right order of calling functions, and you will fill in (override) function just for (for example) content of node.

-Your objects for node, link, editor etc. will be inhereted from DIWNE objects and so they can add any atributes or functionality.
+All objects have access to "Diwne (see below)" object, so they can share information via it if needed.
+Your objects for node, link, editor etc. will be inherited from DIWNE objects, and so they can add any attributes or functionality.

-Functions with "Diwne" in name ( drawDiwne(), xxxDiwne() etc. ) are not intended to override (but you can do it).
+Simplified procedure is override content() function of object and call drawDiwne() function in place in code where you want to draw it.
+Functions with "Diwne" in name (drawDiwne(), xxxDiwne() etc.) are not intended to override (but you can do it).
 Be aware what you are doing while overriding those functions.

 OOP structure

-• DiwneObject (see DiwneObject.h)
+• DiwneObject (see DiwneObject.h file)

 Class from with all DIWNE objects inherit.
 Provide base atributes:

-• diwne : reference to "node-editor object" that represents whole node-editor
+• diwne: reference to "node-editor object" that represents whole node-editor.

-Provides sharing inter-object information.
+Provides sharing inter-object information:

-• m_inner_interaction_happen, m_inner_interaction_happen_previous_draw : interaction information
+• m_inner_interaction_happen, m_inner_interaction_happen_previous_draw: interaction information.

-• m_drawMode, m_selectable, m_isHeld, m_isDragged, etc. : actual usage information
+• m_drawMode, m_selectable, m_isHeld, m_isDragged, etc.: actual usage information.

-• Diwne (see diwne.h)
+• Diwne (see diwne.h file)

 Class that represents whole node-editor.
 Process "workarea" aka "2D space" operation.